 The 2022 grant cycle begins February 28, 2022 and the application deadline is March 25, 2022.

 How we evaluate Power to Play Grant candidates

-- The grant application is for schools only.
+- The grant application is for middle schools and high schools only.

-- The applicant can demonstrate a reasonable expectation to increase the number of students participating in high school athletics or high school arts programs.
+- The applicant can demonstrate a reasonable expectation to increase the number of students participating in middle or high school athletics or arts programs.

 - Power to Play grants are limited to schools determined to have an overall financial need.

 - For purposes of this program, a school is determined to have a financial need if 50 percent or more of its full-time students receive free or reduced-price lunches.